 This section complements our Attendance Policy and should be read in conjunction with it.
 It deals with the practicalities of completing registers and associated attendance procedures.
 The register is a legal document which may be used as evidence in court.
-The decision on whether or not to authorise a particular absence rests with the Headteacher.
-The class teacher or tutor will record attendance of a child at morning registration and at the start of each lesson.
+The decision on whether or not to authorise a particular absence rest with the Headteacher.
+The class teacher will record attendance of a child at morning and afternoon registration.
 In some circumstances, the Headteacher will authorise another member of staff to take the register with the same level of delegated authority as the teacher or tutor.